w3c/wai-arrm/content/decision-tree.md

 ### Decision tree framework for primary ownership

 The steps in the decision tree assume evaluation of tasks used to evaluate the accessibility of an existing product.
 In such cases, many design decisions have already been made, possibly documented and implemented.
-There are significant ownership differences when assigning ownership when reviewing design documents or even WCAG success criteria.
+There are significant ownership differences when assigning ownership when reviewing design documents or even Web Content Accessibility Guideline (WCAG) success criteria.

 <h4>Step A.</h4>
   <p>Is this task driven by <a href="@@Fix-LinkRole_definition_document#Business_Analysis" title="Role definition document">Business</a> or non-functional requirements?</p>